-When LDOEN is Low, both VOUT1 and VOUT2 are shutdown even though EN1 or EN2 at ON state.
-When LDOEN at ON state.
-VOUT1 and VOUT2 are controlled independently by EN1 and EN2.
-The 12VLDO output is controlled by the 12VLDOEN pin.
+When LDOEN is Low, both VOUT1 and VOUT2 will shut down even though EN1 or EN2 are ON state.
+When LDOEN is ON state, VOUT1 and VOUT2 are controlled independently by EN1 and EN2.
+The 12VLDO stays alive only consider if 12VLDOEN is ON state.